Cyberculture and Zen Buddhism

 - The Cyberpunk Project: http://project.cyberpunk.ru/

-- Online sources are possibly out of date so I have not linked them.
+- Please note that the online sources are probably out of date so I have not used hyperlinks